 It was Fall Semester 2011.
-I was a college sophomore and started dating a pretty girl who shared my quirks.
+I was a college sophomore and dated a pretty girl who shared my quirks.
 (Women like that are hard to come by, I won’t lie)

 Not Your Average Relationship

 Among said quirks was my propensity for playing video games.
 While all the babe-magnet jocks and hunks on campus were pumping iron, yours truly was in his dorm room doing things with his girlfriend. >:)

 Yes, that’s right.
 My girlfriend and I played video games together! 😀

 (What else did you think I meant?)

 Her folks from out-of-state visited us one time and dropped off her Playstation 2, along with various platformer/RPG games (characters jumping from one platform to another in challenging environments).